Ultra-Tech-code/wheres_alex/README.md

-# Where's Alex private multiparty game on Aleo
+# Where's Adam private multiparty game on Aleo
-Hide Alex and challenge a friend to find Alex -- winner gets the pot!
+Hide Adam and challenge a friend to find Adam -- winner gets the pot!

-Alex's location is hidden onchain from the other party, and the entire game is hidden from everyone on chain so you can bet as much as you want without judgement :)
+Adam's location is hidden onchain from the other party, and the entire game is hidden from everyone on chain so you can bet as much as you want without judgement :)

 Built with Puzzle Wallet & Puzzle SDK -- uses programmable private multisigs under the hood!

-### Where's Alex Leo Program Docs: [link](https://github.com/puzzlehq/wheres_alex/tree/main/program)
+### Where's Adam Leo Program Docs: [link](https://github.com/puzzlehq/wheres_alex/tree/main/program)

 ### Puzzle SDK Docs: [link](https://docs.puzzle.online/guides/getting_started/)
 ### Puzzle Devtools Site: [link](https://dev.puzzle.online/)